Hizoco Business Whitepaper

 - Continuously iterate AI-assisted development tools to lower development barriers in more scenarios

-VI.
-Team and Background
+6. Team and Background

 Hizoco is developed by a small technical team from Hainan Hizoco Blockchain Technology Research Institute.
 Team members cover underlying chain development, smart contracts, and application development.
 The team focuses on lightweight use cases and continuously iterates products based on actual business needs.

-VII.
-Join Us
+7. Join Us

 | Role | How to Participate |